Quick start#

 Partition shape#

 Given the above configuration files we can start the scalability experiments.
 The first thing to do is to determine a good partition shape to use for the strong and weak scalability experiments.
-For this we can call lue_scalability.py with the prefixes of the paths containing the cluster, worker, and experiment configuration files.
+For this we can call lue_scalability.py with the prefixes of the paths containing the platform, worker, and experiment configuration files.
 Additionally, we need to tell it that we want to perform a partition shape experiment.
 This results in a command like this:

 # 50 Is a model-specific argument.
 In this case the number of generations